cpiber/ppa/build.md

 `pdebuild -- --basetgz ../<series>.tgz` (Might need to `cp` orig)

-deb will be in `/var/cache/pbuilder/result`
+deb will be in `/var/cache/pbuilder/result`, all other files will have a copy in parent directory

 # Uploading to launchpad